-A charitable organisation set up to lower electricity and gas central heating bills for households across Britain has claimed that 24 per cent of residents in Pendle, Lancashire, are suffering from fuel poverty.
+A charitable organisation set up to lower electricity and gas double glazing bills for households across Britain has claimed that 24 per cent of residents in Pendle, Lancashire, are suffering from fuel poverty.

 The North West of England has been identified as one of the poorest regions in the UK, so it ought to come as no surprise that one of its towns is struggling to cope with fuel poverty.
 The extent to which households in Pendle have been gripped by fuel poverty, however, is a major cause for concern among politicians and charities in the area.